proffatai/Cypress_CLI/README.md

 Examples: `npx cypress run --browser chrome` <= This will set the test browser to chrome instead of the default electron.
 We can use firefox,edge and brave too

 `npx cypress run --spec locnOfSpec.js`
+NB: location of the spec file is easy and should start from the cypress folder.
+E.g, say we have our spec file in the root of the integration folder, we can say: npx cypress run --spec cypress/integration/specName.js
+Do not include the path in a double quote, write it directly

 `npx cypress run -b chrome -s locnOfSpec.js --e2e`, here we set the browser type to chrome, we provided a specific test / spec file to run and also stated we wanted to perform e2e, otherwise it runs all the spec files inside the integration/e2e folder